NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Kurgess - Minor Curse.md

-**Minor Curse:** Difficulty lifting burdens is a sign of divine disapproval.
+Difficulty lifting burdens is a sign of divine disapproval.
 Your maximum and encumbered Bulk limits decrease by 2.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*